Rhoel Gallardo: Cause for beatification

 Five years after Gallardo's martyrdom, a group of former Claretian seminarians pushed for his beatification.

 On May 3, 2021, Bishop Leo Dalmao of the Territorial Prelature of Isabela opened the diocesan process for the cause of Gallardo's beatification per viam Martyrii ("by way of martyrdom").
 According to Elias Ayuban, then-provincial superior of Filipino Claretians, Gallardo was asked to denounce his Catholic faith but refused.
 Among his noted acts was during his kidnapping; he is testified to have protected his co-captives and prevented the rape of women, and gave spiritual support such as praying the rosary together with the other captives.
 He is also noted to have fostered Christian-Muslim relations in Basilan.

 On November 20, 2021, the Claretian Province in the Philippines was renamed in honor of Gallardo.

 In popular culture

 Gallardo was portrayed by McCoy de Leon in the 2025 film In Thy Name.
+The following year, Zaijian Jaranilla played him in Seeds of Peace.